shinorimax/Acterra/README.md

 ## Features

-- Rate plan comparisons across PG&E and major CCAs
+- Rate plan comparisons across PG&E and major CCAs in the Bay Area
 - Emissions and cost simulation for electrification scenarios
-- Solar ROI modeling based on Project Sunroof data
+- Solar ROI modeling based on PV Watts data

-- Plans to integrate EV and seasonal usage models
+## Files / Folders
+- `app2.py` is the main python script containing the dashoboard components
+- `make_zip.py` is a script used to generate a json file mapping zipcodes to available plans
+- `data` folder contains all the data used in this project. `plan_details` is where you update electricity rate information (price, power mix, etc).

 ## Getting Started